-Digital Day organiezed by TH Köln and Opitz consulting Group has taken place in TH Köln Campus Gummersbach last Sturday.
+The OC Digital Day organiezed by TH Köln and Opitz Consulting group has taken place at TH Köln Campus Gummersbach last Sturday.
 Many talks and a few keynotes were presented in the field of digitalising (model-based optimization, Big Data, Oracle, Gamification, smart home, ...) by Opitz employees as well as TH Köln students.
 Our group also joined this coneference with a presentation about the main ideas behind the model-based optimization for real world problems.

 You can find a short video about Digital Day here.